 Estimated reading time: 6 Minutes

-We’ve also listed a range of trusted sources of advice on housing issues at the end of this blog post.
+We’ve also listed a range of trusted sources of advice on housing issues at the end of this article.

 The Welsh Government made additional funding available so local authorities can help those facing homelessness during the coronavirus outbreak.

 Rough sleepers and people in temporary accommodation face particular challenges complying with the rules on social distancing and self-isolation.
 The Welsh Government announced additional funding for local authorities so they could help this vulnerable group.
 The funding has been used to secure the accommodation needed so people without a home can be protected, supported, and isolated if necessary.
-In Cardiff, this additional resource has been used to block purchase hotel accommodation.
 Across Wales, local authorities and their partners have been able to use the additional funding to accommodate many hundreds of people who would otherwise be homeless.
-Jon Sparkes, chief executive of Crisis and chair of the Homelessness Action Group, has written a blog post about ending homelessness in Wales and the coronavirus outbreak.

 The Welsh Government has published a range of coronavirus related homelessness guidance, including a resource for local authority practitioners and partners.